An in-depth look at Medjet Assist Global Medical Transport

 A family plan membership may include a primary member, a domestic partner or spouse, and up to five dependent children up to age 19 (or up to age 23 for full-time students)

-Why is it a membership and not insurance?
+Why are its membership and not insurance?

 No claim forms, subrogation, or bills show up months after your emergency medical situation.
 They also take care of all communication between the admitting and receiving hospitals and will stay in touch by providing updates to family and friends.